 Responsive Services: Assists students with needs such as adjusting to a new school, coping with grief following a crisis, and dealing with substance abuse or other risky behaviors.
 These services are provided through individual and small group counseling, peer facilitation and consultation, and referrals to professionals trained in mental health, welfare, and other specialties.

 System Support: Enhances school climate and relationships among school community members: school Counselors coordinate parent outreach services, community support services, and other faculty and staff consultations.

 Career Counseling: Several factors influence your career development, including your interests, abilities, values, personality, background, and circumstances.
 Career Counseling is a process that will help you know and understand yourself and the world of work to make career, educational, and life decisions.
-School counselors deliver programs that impact student growth in three domain areas: career development, academic development, and social/emotional development.
+School counselors deliver programs that impact student growth in three domains: career development, academic development, and social/emotional development.

 School counselors recognize that students should demonstrate growth in these domains equally to succeed.
 School counselors understand that these domains are not considered separate but are intertwined, affecting the other.
-Although this statement focuses on career development, it is understood that academic growth and social/emotional development need to be considered equally.
+Although this statement focuses on career development, it is understood that academic growth and social/emotional development must be considered equally.

 Career development is more than just deciding on a major and what job you want to get when graduating from high school.
-Rather, it is a lifelong process, meaning that throughout your life, you will change, situations will change, and you will continually have to make career and life decisions.
+Instead, it is a lifelong process, meaning that throughout your life, you will change, situations will change, and you will continually have to make career and life decisions.

-The School Counselor's Role: School counselors play a critical role in students’ career development by Introducing careers and the world of work beginning in lower elementary grades and providing opportunities to engage students in life roles including learner and worker.
+The School Counselor's Role: School counselors play a critical role in students' career development by Introducing careers and the world of work beginning in lower elementary grades and providing opportunities to engage students in life roles, including learner and worker.